Week 14! We are down to 2 more weigh-ins!

 17. Drink water throughout the meal-- It will slow you down, help you enjoy the food more and help you recognize your satiety cues.

-18. Skip the dessert--If the whole table is getting dessert, ask for a fruit cup even if it’s not on the menu.
+18. Skip the dessert--If the whole table is getting dessert, ask for a fruit cup or bowel of berries even if it’s not on the menu.